Dutch translation Google Translate – How machine translation works

 You must have heard the phrase that machines are replacing humans and that is a good thing on a variety of industries.
 Well, when it comes to translation; the fact is machines can never replace humans until they become intelligent enough to dominate the human race.
 Language is the ultimate intelligence of man.
 The power to express and communicate is what makes humans better than other living beings.
 Humans express deep meanings in their sentences and machines may not be able to catch them, especially for Dutch translation Google Translate can’t cope up.

 The fact is that the translation process is surprisingly complex and demanding and one of the complex functions of the human brain.
 In order to decipher the human language like a human; one will need a brain that is equal to humans even if not surpassing.
 So we will always have a need of humans if we want translations that are comprehensible and fluent.
+Read more about the electronic translation.

 Some languages are harder to translate than others